Skip to Content

 /

 Editor’s note: This article was published under our former name, The Open Philanthropy Project.
 Some content may be outdated.
 You can see our latest writing here.
-As we’ve written previously, we aim to extend empathy to every being that warrants moral concern, including animals.
-And while many experts, government agencies,...
+Campaigns since early 2015 have secured pledges from over 200 US companies to eliminate battery cages from their supply chains, including from all of...

 Continue Reading